NOAA-EPIC/EAGLE/README.md

 ## Collaboration

 - If you encounter a problem using EAGLE that appears to be a bug, please open an [issue](https://github.com/NOAA-EPIC/EAGLE/issues) with us.
-- For free-form sharing of ideas, questions, tips and tricks, etc., please start or participate in a [discussion](https://github.com/NOAA-EPIC/EAGLE/discussions).
+- For free-form sharing of ideas, questions, tips and tricks, etc., please start or join a [discussion](https://github.com/NOAA-EPIC/EAGLE/discussions).
 - To contribute to the codebase, please see our [docs](https://epic-eagle.readthedocs.io/en/latest/contributing.html).

 ## Acknowledgments